7 Holiday Movie Recommendations to Watch This Holiday Season From SAF Staff

 "Love is actually all round!"

 "My favorite holiday movie is Love Actually.
-I'm fond of this movie because every time I see it could find full of warmth relationship between people, not only between lovers but also including family."
+I'm fond of this movie because every time I see it I find it full of warm relationships between people, not only between lovers but also including family."

-Scott Calvin has his son over for Christmas and inadvertently makes Santa fall of of his roof on Christmas Eve.
+Scott Calvin has his son over for Christmas and inadvertently makes Santa fall off his roof on Christmas Eve.
 He finds himself magically recruited to take his place.

-"My favorite holiday movie is Frozen II because Elsa is my favorite Disney princess and the songs are breath-taking.
-My favorite part is when Princess Anna, regardless of danger, led the stone monster to the dam and finally crushed the dam, freeing her sister and dispersing the mist."
+"My favorite holiday movie is Frozen II because Elsa is my favorite Disney princess and the songs are breathtaking.
+My favorite part is when Princess Anna, regardless of danger, leads the stone monster to the dam and finally crushes the dam, freeing her sister and dispersing the mist."